Ready to try something new?

 Our professional learning team has the following vision statement:

 We know they are the key to creating the next generation of great thinkers.

 We make sure they never feel alone by creating personalized professional learning experiences that inspire, empower, and honor them.

 Our sole purpose is to support you along your journey of creating the next generation of great thinkers.
-We acknowledge all of the hard work you have done over the past 18 months and we truly look forward to supporting you as you reinvent the math experience for your students for the next school year!
+We acknowledge all of the hard work you have done over the past 18 months and we truly look forward to supporting you as you refresh and reinvent the math experience for your students moving forward!

 Cassie has been designing and facilitating impactful professional learning experiences at Carnegie Learning since 2007.
 She has partnered with districts like Dallas ISD; Frisco ISD; Santa Fe, NM; and Richmond County, GA.
 She has also facilitated student-centered mathematics classrooms as a high school math teacher, department head, and math coach.
 As our Regional Vice President of Professional Learning, she serves as a thought partner, coach, and mentor for districts across the country as they implement Carnegie Learning Resources and Professional Learning services.Explore more related to this author

 Teaching is one of the few professions that allows you to reinvent yourself every year.